bkleinen/bkleinen.github.io/ws2015/info3/index.md

 The class consists of 2x2h of lectures  and 4h of lab every fortnight (alternating group 1 & group 2).
 Due dates:

-* Lecture Notes of last week: Thursday 23:00
+* Lecture Notes of last week: Wednesday 22:00
-* Lab Reports: Thursday 23:00 before your next lab.
+* Lab Reports: Thursday 22:00 before your next lab.

 ## Grades